Share this:

 Can riders without a credit card still ride MetroNow!?

-Yes, riders may ride MetroNow! by paying their fare in cash when upon boarding.
+Yes, riders may ride MetroNow! by paying their fare in cash upon boarding.

 What should riders do if a driver leaves without them?